 At install time the value of the USER_PROFILE Property will be set to the value of the USERPROFILE environment variable, which contains the full path to the current user's profile folder.

-Keeping the SHIFT key pressed, drag-and-drop the custom action in tree control, under "Install Execution Stage -> Searches".
+Keeping the SHIFT key pressed, drag-and-drop the custom action in the tree control, under "Install Execution Stage -> Searches".
 This will create a copy of the action in Install Execution Stage.

 Set the Scheduling Option for the custom action to “Skip action in Install Execution Stage if executed in Dialogs Stage” from Advanced Execution Scenarios dialog.

-For both custom action instances set the Execution Condition to: USER_PROFILE="none".
+For both, custom action instances set the Execution Condition to: USER_PROFILE="none".